-Experimental build-up curves acquired with different flip angles are shown in Fig. 4a together with an example of the iterative correction and a simulation of the rate-equation model confirming the validity of our approach.
-The input parameters of the simulated build-up curves are derived from the experimentally measured steady-state polarization and build-up time constant using Eqs.
-(5a) and (5b).
-The parameter A was set to the thermal electron polarization of 89 %.
-The estimated relaxation-rate constant of $0.024\,\mathrm{s}^{-1}$ for the buildup was much larger than the measured decay-rate constant of $0.006\,\mathrm{s}^{-1}$.
+Experimental build-up curves acquired with different flip angles are shown in Fig. 4a together with an example of the iterative correction and a simulation of the rate equation rate-equation model confirming the validity of our approach.
+The input parameters of the simulated build-up curves are derived from the experimentally measured steady-state polarization and build-up time constant with using Eqs.
+(5a, and (5b).
+Parameter The parameter A was set to the thermal electron polarization of 89%.
+The estimated relaxation rate relaxation-rate constant of $0.024s^{-1}$ for the build-up was much larger than the measured decay relaxation rate decay-rate constant of $0.006s^{-1}$.
 A typical decay measurement before and after correction for RF pulses is shown in Fig. 4b.

-We first performed small flip angle measurements (for both samples separately) since the measured parameters under these conditions are very close to the unperturbed case (cf. Table 1).
+We first performed small flip angle measurements (for both samples separately) since the measured parameters under these conditions are very close to the unperturbed case (cf. Tab.
+1).
 After these calibration measurements, we performed measurements with larger flip angles and different repetition times to estimate the range over which the corrections perform accurately in experimental data.
-The results for all measurements with TEMPO in DNP juice are summarized in Table 2 and Fig. 5.
-The respective data sets of the
+The results for all measurements with TEMPO in DNP juice are summarized in Tab.
+2 and Fig. 5.
+The respective data sets in the protonated of the natural abundance sample are shown in Tab.
+3 and Fig. 6, described by an "RF relaxation rate", given by $\sin(\theta)/T{\rm B}$.